Bergfreunde GmbH Website Privacy Policy

 YouTube content is only embedded in "privacy-enhanced mode".
 This is provided directly by YouTube and ensures that YouTube will not store any cookies on your device at first.
 However, if YouTube videos are accessed in a new window, your browser’s IP address and other data will be transmitted, indicating in particular which pages of our website you have visited.
 You can find more information about data processing by YouTube in the Privacy Policy of Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland at: https://policies.google.com/privacy.

-We operate a fan page on Facebook to provide information about our products and special offers.
-These can be found at: https://www.facebook.com/bergfreunde Visitor data is collected and processed for various purposes on our fan page.
+On Facebook, we operate a fan page with information about our products and campaigns.
+You can access this at: https://www.facebook.com/bergfreunde Visitor data is collected and processed for various purposes on our fan page.

 We use the podcast platforms (currently Apple Podcast and Spotify) to post our own podcasts and make them publicly available.
 Podcast platforms are services offered by third parties who are not affiliated with us (Apple Podcast is a service of Apple Inc., Spotify is a service of Spotify AB).